wp-plugins/8digits/readme.txt

 This section describes how to install the plugin and get it working.

-1. Search for 8digits on Plugin Install page of WordPress Admin dashboard and follow instructions, <br>or upload `8digits.php` to the `wp-content/plugins/8digits/` directory
+1. Search for 8digits on Plugin Install page of WordPress Admin dashboard and follow instructions, <br>or upload `8digits.php` to the `wp-content/plugins/8digits/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Sign up at [8digits.com](http://www.8digits.com/) to receive your tracking code.
-4. After generating your tracking code, return 8digits plugin in WordPress and save your tracking code change.
+3. Plugin will assign a tracking code and access token, and you will be able to create your first campaign immediately.

 == Frequently Asked Questions ==